 7. Elvin Bishop, “Fooled Around And Fell In Love” (4:35 or 2:59, 1976): While the team is waiting on Knowhere to meet the orb’s buyer, Peter Quill explains the importance of the Walkman and its music to the only female member of the team, Gamora (perf.
 Zoe Saldana).
 She’s young and green, and until this moment in the film has acted entirely and only like a hardened killer.
 While listening to the music, however, she softens to Peter and almost kisses him, but then draws back from him and holds a knife to his throat to ward off what she calls his “pelvic sorcery.”
 However, the song’s title also foreshadows the possible future relationship between Gamora and Peter Quill.

 8. The Runaways, “Cherry Bomb” (2:19, 2:17, 1976): The orb was captured by Ronan in space outside of Knowhere.
 This song plays as the Guardians prepare for battle to retrieve the Infinity Stone contained within the orb before Ronan can use it to destroy the home planet of the Nova Empire, Xandar.
-It’s an aggressive punk song appropriate for an impending battle.
+It’s an aggressive hard rock song appropriate for an impending battle.

 SIDE TWO if it’s a 60 minute tape (29:00): otherwise all songs are on side one.
 Judging from the reel thickness I’m fairly certain the tape is at least a 90 minute cassette.